graeter-group/grappa/README.md

   </p>
   <p><i>The architecture of Grappas Graph Neural Network</i></p>

-We then predict MM parameters from atom embeddings by four independent models; one for each parameter type.
+We then predict MM parameters from atom embeddings with four independent models; one for each parameter type.
+The energy contribution from an MM interaction must have the same permutation symmetry as the corresponding subgraph.
+We achieve this by constructing permutation equivariant layers using attention followed by a symmetric pooling operation: We concatenate the node features for all node permutations that should satisfy the respective symmetry, pass each permuted version through the same feed forward network and then sum up the result.
+In the equivariant layers, we allow the model to break unnecessary permutation symmetries by introducing a positional encoding that is symmetric only under those permutations for which we demand the symmetry.
+We call this novel architecture that preserves special symmetries in a very general fashion the 'Symmetric Transformer'.

+Finally, we map the range of real numbers to the physically sensible range of MM parameters using modified versions of the sigmoid function and the shifted ELU.
+E.g. the equilibrium bond length is enforced to be positive and the equilibrium angle is enforced to be between 0 and pi.

 <p align="center">
     <img src="docs/figures/symmetric_transformer.png" width="70%" style="max-width: 200px; display: block; margin: auto;">